BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2__Interlude_Using_JQ.md

 ```
 alias btcunspent="bitcoin-cli listunspent | jq -r '.[] | { txid: .txid, vout: .vout, amount: .amount }'"
 ```
+## Summary: Using JQ

+JQ makes it easy to extract information from JSON arrays and objects.
+It can also be used in shell scripts for fairly complex calculations that will make your life easier.

+## What's Next?

+Continue "Sending Bitcoin Transactions" with [§4.3 Creating a Raw Transaction with Named Arguments](04_3_Creating_a_Raw_Transaction_with_Named_Arguments.md).

 ## Appendix: The Transaction Fee Script